 However, if the investigator determines that the indicators present suggest the fire did not occur as previously reported, an outside fire professional will be assigned to conduct further investigation and examination of the area.
 Our actions on the matter are thorough, as even the smallest details can open any case.

 So, what happens on scene to determine whether an act was arson or not?
 The on-site investigation includes cause determination, immediate photograph proof of the scene, as well as standard interviews with any witnesses and fire officials.
 Historically, the crime of arson involves four elements: the malicious, the burning, of the dwelling and of another.
 These factors will be considered during the case.

 Investigative Resource Center provides clients across NY, NJ, and PA with trusted and dependable arson investigation services.
 Our commitment to understanding all sides of an arson case combined with our years of experience allow us to help our clients to the best of our ability.
 We have the knowledge and skill to break down the cause, effect and possible motives why a fire has occurred.
 For more information about our arson investigation services, please contact us today.
 The number to call is (732) 805-3985.
-We will gladly answer any questions you may have about our array of quality services.
+We will gladly answer any questions you may have about what an arson investigation pertains.